 Deadline Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
-This extension does not apply to the deadline for a Form 497 due the weekend before the election, or to any Form 496.
-Such reports must be filed within 24 hours regardless of the day of the week.
-Statements filed after the deadline are subject to a \$10 per day late fine.
-Statements filed after the deadline are subject to a \$10 per day late fine.
+This extension does not apply to a 24- Hour/10-Day Contribution Report (Form 497) that is due the weekend before the election, and this extension never applies to any 24-Hour/10-Day Independent Expenditure Report (Form 496).
+Such reports must be filed within 24 hours, regardless of the day of the week.

-Method of Delivery: All paper filings may be filed by first class mail unless otherwise noted
+Method of Delivery: All paper filings may be filed by first class mail unless otherwise noted.
+A paper copy of a statement may not be required if a local agency requires online filing pursuant to a local ordinance.

-Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving Contributions
+Form 501: All candidates must file Form 501 (Candidate Intention Statement) before soliciting/receiving contributions.